falgunithakor11/JAVA/README.md

 # JAVA
-This repository is about my coding journy of java
+This repository shows about basic program in java